-5. WHAT ABOUT THE VACCINE FOR MEASLES?
+5. WHAT ABOUT THE VACCINE

-The measles vaccine was introduced in the U.S. in 1963 and is now only available as a component of the measles, mumps, and rubella (MMR) vaccine.
-It has significantly reduced the number of reported measles cases; however, immunity from the vaccine wanes so that by age 15, about 60% of vaccinated children are susceptible to subclinical infection with measles virus, and by age 24-26, a projected 33% of vaccinated adults are susceptible to clinical infection.24 The manufacturer's package insert contains information about vaccine ingredients, adverse reactions, and vaccine evaluations.
-For example, "M-M-R II has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility."11 Furthermore, the risk of permanent injury and death from the MMR vaccine has not been proven to be less than that of measles (Fig. 2).25
+FOR MEASLES?
+The measles vaccine was introduced in the U.S. in

+1963 and is now only available as a component of the measles, mumps, and rubella (MMR) vaccine.
+It has significantly reduced the incidence of measles; however, the vaccine is not capable of preventing all cases of measles, as failures have been reported.21 The manufacturer's package insert contains information about vaccine ingredients, adverse reactions, and vaccine evaluations.
+For example, "M-M-R II vaccine has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility."11 Furthermore, the risk of permanent injury and death from the MMR vaccine has not been proven to be less than that of measles (Fig. 2).22,23

-Measles Mortality vs. Leading Causes of Death in Children Under Age 10 (per 100,000 Population)^{26,27}
+Measles Mortality vs. Leading Causes of Death in Children Under Age 10 (per 100,000 Population)22-25

 Figure 2: This graph shows the measles death rate before the vaccine was introduced, when measles was a common childhood viral infection, and compares it to the leading causes of death in children under age 10 today.
 Hence, in the pre-vaccine era, the measles death rate per 100,000 was 0.9 for children under age 10.
 In 2015, the death rate per 100,000 for homicide was 1.3, followed by cancer (2.0), SIDS (3.9), unintentional injury (8.2), and congenital anomalies (13.6).
-The rate of death or permanent injury from the MMR vaccine is unknown because the research studies available are not able to measure it with sufficient accuracy.25
+The rate of death or permanent injury from the MMR vaccine is unknown because the research studies available are not able to measure it with sufficient accuracy.^{22,23}